Table of Contents

 Partners can also see the report in Asset QC by clicking on the link under QC Type column.
 The link goes directly to the QC request page interface.

 The status of a specific QC request is available in the dashboard in AQC.

-The buckets above the search bar group the QC requests by status.
+The buckets below the search bar group the QC requests by status.